RubyBit/adaptive_tokenizing/README.md

 # Adaptive Tokenizing

-Adaptive Tokenizing is a public implementation of the study Efficient Domain Adaptation of Language Models via Adaptive Tokenization by Sachidananda et.al. designed to provide efficient and flexible tokenization for various natural language processing (NLP) tasks.
+Adaptive Tokenizing is a public implementation of the study "Efficient Domain Adaptation of Language Models via Adaptive Tokenization" by Sachidananda et al. that was designed to provide efficient and flexible tokenization for various natural language processing (NLP) tasks.
 It allows for customizable tokenizing strategies, making it suitable for different languages and text formats.

 ## Features